python-pillow/Pillow/docs/index.rst

     :target: https://coveralls.io/r/python-pillow/Pillow?branch=master
     :alt: Test coverage

 To install Pillow, please read the :doc:`installation instructions <installation>`.
-To download the source code and/or contribute to the development process please see: https://github.com/python-pillow/Pillow.
+To download the source code and/or contribute to the development of Pillow please see: https://github.com/python-pillow/Pillow.

 .. toctree::
    :maxdepth: 2